LeapYear/areas-of-contribution/CONTRIBUTING.md

 The role of a maintainer is to:

-- Establish a change-approval process so that our practices, artifacts and tools may be improved by Pivots.
+- Establish a change-approval process so that our practices, artifacts and tools may be improved by colleagues.

 - Review issues and pull-requests against this repo and provide feedback.